Inequality in Hollywood

 Inequality in Hollywood refers to the various forms of discrimination and social inequality in the American media industry.
-There are many branches of the media industry, such as news, television, film, music, agencies, studios, to name some of the major players.
-In each one of these branches, there are many instances of inequality since Hollywood formed as the entertainment hub of America in the early 1900s.
+There are many branches of the media industry, such as news, television, film, music, agencies, and studios—to name some of the major players.
+Inequality has been present to varying degrees in all of these branches ever since Hollywood emerged as the entertainment hub of America in the early 1900s.

 People of different gender, race, and age have faced discrimination and differing opportunities since Hollywood's installation.
 The industry has evolved over time, but efforts are still being made today to highlight these issues and work towards making changes.
 Some of these responses are social movements that have been created in an effort to make changes with diversity and inclusion across the industry.

 Gender inequality

 Gender inequality in Hollywood and the media is a long-established issue.
 It commonly refers to the difference in pay between men and women in the industry.
 Women have often been paid less than men.
 There is also a difference in opportunities available between genders and representation of each gender within the media.
 This is a list of how gender inequality is commonly manifested.